wenshin/acelogger/README.md

 # Acelogger

 Acelogger is a light and powerful logger with tracing and metrics logging.
-It is inspired by opentelemetry-js api.
+It is inspired by opentelemetry-js ace.

 # Design